simongamboa/Jedi-Name-Generator/README.md

 # Jedi-Name-Generator
-This is a simple JavaScript project that uses loops and DOM to pull characters from the input fields to generate a new Jedi Name.
+This is a  JavaScript project that I made to practice using loops and DOM methods.
+The progam reads user inputs to pull characters from the input fields and uses these characters to generate a Jedi Name.
-Try Typing "Anakin Skywalker" for a surprise